 Following the Taliban takeover of Afghanistan in August 2021, girls have faced unprecedented barriers to accessing education.
 Overall, girls' education in Afghanistan is uncertain, unprotected, and highly at-risk on a daily basis, with the context varying dramatically in the marginalized communities.
 Working through our grassroots networks, Bamyan continues to promote and support girls' access to quality education, in order to develop the next generation of critical thinkers and change-makers.

 This project will educate hundreds of marginalized and at-risk Hazara girls in multiple schools in several provinces in Afghanistan.
-This project will contribute to a sustained partnership between Bamyan Foundation and grassroots organizations in Afghanistan, focused on ensuring girls' access to life-changing education.
+This project will contribute to a sustained partnership between Bamyan Foundation and grassroots organizations and community leaders in Afghanistan, focused on ensuring girls' access to life-changing education.
 This initiative is sustainable and scalable, with minimal increases in time and resources as the project grows.

 This project has provided additional documentation in a PDF file (projdoc.pdf).